 Takeaway: “Look back” to the largest expanse of medieval stained glass in the world

 York is one of the most visited towns in the UK as it screams “England” to the utmost.
 The well-preserved medieval galore in this city has attracted waves of visitors to feel the Harry Potter vibe as if everyone has traveled back in time to the 14th century.
-As a focal point of the York’s old town, the magnificent York Minster the second-highest office of the Church of England.
-Although it may look too much alike with any Gothic style cathedral in the rest of the Europe, the West Window and the Great East Window, finished in 1338 and 1408 respectively, are the largest expanse of medieval stained glass in the world!
+As a focal point of York’s old town, the magnificent York Minster the second-highest office of the Church of England.
+Although it may look too much alike with any Gothic-style cathedral in the rest of Europe, the West Window and the Great East Window, finished in 1338 and 1408 respectively, are the largest expanse of medieval stained glass in the world!
 So don’t forget to “look back” as you enter the Cathedral and I was amazed by the delicacy and refinement of an art piece that was preserved for over 670 years.

 For the photos and more places to see in York, check out York – Time for Tea